 The pictures also provide contextual clues, which will help you decipher at least half of what is being said, even when you’re met with a string of words you don’t know.
 So if you’re looking for something fun (and lighter than a novel) to practice reading comprehension with, webtoons would be perfect for you.

 There are several sites you can go to for webtoons, but my favourite so far is Naver Webtoon.
-The interface is easy to navigate, you can download the comics for offline viewing, and it’s 100% free!
+The interface is easy to navigate, and you can download the comics for offline viewing!

 The webtoons I’ll be recommending are best suited for intermediate and upper intermediate learners.
 I had just finished the Level 5 lessons on Talk to Me in Korean and Unit 3 on How to Study Korean when I first started reading these, and while I did find some parts challenging (mostly the vocabulary), I managed to understand most of the content with relative ease.
 I hope that gives you an idea of the level of proficiency you’ll need to be at in order to make the most out of this.